MSc Socio-Legal Studies

 Career prospects

-Graduating from a world-leading university* can open doors to careers in a variety of sectors.
-The MSc Socio-Legal Studies:
+Graduating from a world-leading university, ranked 51st in the world (QS World University Rankings 2026), can open doors to careers in a variety of sectors.
+The MSc Socio-Legal Studies provides:

-- is the academic basis and preparation for students choosing the 1+3 PhD programme (with three years of doctoral training following completion of this interdisciplinary master's degree).
-This is achievable if a student is awarded ESRC funding.
+- The academic basis for students choosing the 1+3 PhD programme (with three years of doctoral training following completion of this interdisciplinary master's degree).

-- provides an ideal introduction to working for NGOs and other organisations that work for legal or social change, or within government.
+- An ideal foundation for working for NGOs and other organisations that work for legal or social change or within government.

-- is good preparation for students choosing to enter the legal profession carrying with them a broader understanding of the way law operates within society.
+- Excellent preparation for students choosing to enter the legal profession, carrying with them a broader understanding of the way law operates within society.

 Contact us